• eye exam by UDM doctor

 Visit Campus

-Tours are now being offered alternate Tuesdays this spring.
+Tours are now being offered to prospective students.
+Schedule your visit.

 Mission in Action